bunnyxt/lcid/README.md

-# lcid - access LeetCode problems via id
+# LCid - access LeetCode problems via id

 ## Introduction

 As a world's leading online programming learning platform, [LeetCode](https://leetcode.com) is quite popular among programmers.
 Since each problem has a unique number id, users tend to share problems via id.
 However, it is not convenient to visit problem page **directly via id**.
 People have to visit [LeetCode Problems](https://leetcode.com/problemset/all/) firstly, then enter that number id in the 'Search questions' input box, press 'enter', click the problem title link, finally comes to the problem page.
 What a hard work!

-This simple project, called lcid, provides directly access to LeetCode problems via id.
+This simple project, called LCid, provides directly access to LeetCode problems via id.
 Features:

 - Fetch all LeetCode problems via crwaler.
 - Redirect to LeetCode problem page with problem id in the URL path via backend.
 - Support both LeetCode [global site](https://leetcode.com/problemset/all/) and [China site](https://leetcode-cn.com/problemset/all/) redirect.
 - CI/CD, fetch all LeetCode problems daily and commit back to repository via Git Action, then trigger backend rebuild and redeploy with the latest problems via Heroku.

-lcid is now available at [lcid.cc](https://lcid.cc).
+LCid is now available at [lcid.cc](https://lcid.cc).
 Just add `/<problem-id>` at the end of `lcid.cc` (e.g. [lcid.cc/1](https://lcid.cc/1)), then browser will redirect you to the problem page.
 Simple, fast, and make your live easier.

 What's more, to redirect to China site, add `/cn/<problem-id>` instead (e.g. [lcid.cc/cn/1](https://lcid.cc/cn/1)).
 Interested in the brief info of the problem?
 Try `/info/<problem-id>` (e.g. [lcid.cc/info/1](https://lcid.cc/info/1)) and find more!

 ## Environment

-To start lcid on your local machine, you should have `python 3.7+` installed.
+To start LCid on your local machine, you should have `python 3.7+` installed.

 The crawler is implemented with `urllib3` and backend is powered with `flask`.